Alderan-Smile/Replay-Highlights-Stream/Readme.en.md

 Enjoy your automated game replays!

 ## Credits
-This project was developed by [your_name_here].
+This project was developed by Oliver Consterla (Alderan Smile).
 If you have any questions or suggestions, feel free to contact me.